Batou: In literature

 Batou originally appeared in the manga authored by Masamune Shirow, serialized in Kodansha's "Young Magazine Pirate Edition" from 1989 to 1991.
 Unlike S.A.C., where in a similar situation Batou spares the life of an ex-C.I.A. operative, Batou makes good on his threat and personally terminates Koil.
 His appearance and style of dress vary considerably over the series' run.

-In Ghost in the Shell 2: Man/Machine Interface, Botou's head is shaved, and he is dressed in a simple black outfit, though his sense of humor remains intact.
+In Ghost in the Shell 2: Man/Machine Interface, Batou's head is shaved, and he is dressed in a simple black outfit, though his sense of humor remains intact.
 During a psychic monitoring of the virtual contact between the main character of the manga and another entity on the net, the psychic states, "Something of substance, something fruitful has passed between them," to which Batou remarks, "A persimmon maybe?"
 This prompts Chief Aramaki to issue an ultimatum: "If you can't be serious you can leave the room."
 He also asks to link with the psychic when she suffers a similar experience to Motoko's contact with the Puppet Master, but his request is denied.